-You’re not alone, as understanding credit card interest free periods can be slightly confusing at first.
-Let’s dive into interest free periods and simplify this so you can make purchases and potentially avoid interest with ease.
+If that sounds familiar, you’re not alone.
+Understanding how credit card interest works can be slightly confusing at first.
+Let’s dive into interest free periods and how credit card interest is calculated so you could learn how to use your card responsibly and potentially avoid interest with ease.

-It does not mean, for example, that if your credit card offers 44 interest-free days, that every time you make a purchase, you have 44 days from the time of the purchase before you begin to accrue interest on it.
-In fact, it’s based around your statement period and total outstanding credit card balance.
+If your card offers, for example, an interest-free period of 15 days after the end of your billing cycle, you’ll get 45 interest-free days if you make a purchase on the day your billing cycle begins.
+It does not mean that every time you make a purchase, you have 44 days from the time of the purchase before you begin to accrue interest on it.
+Your interest calculation isn’t based on when you use your card to make a purchase.
+It’s based around your statement period and total outstanding credit card balance.

 Your statement period may begin at the first of the month, or the day you were approved for your credit card.
 This will be available on your credit card statement.